Empowering Providers Through a Technology-Driven Physician Practice Management Platform

 While the framework is essential to fine-tuning operations, the organization must also account for the range of sophistication and maturity across markets as the care center can establish its controls.

-They operate a for these groups and providers to handle risk at this scale better.
+They operate a central cybersecurity and compliance function for these groups and providers to handle risk at this scale better.
 The principles are high-level statements based on NIST guidance which creates standards that can be established from the board level down through the other tiers within the corporate framework.

 The organization also level-sets requirements and policies at the affiliated covered entity level.
 They offer framework templates because each covered entity in each market for the medical group will adopt its own set of policies.
 The templates enable them to develop policies based on control sets to more effectively scale their operations.